-Your buttocks may also be more pronounced when sat down, or they may have an unusually large arch in their lower back when laid on a hard surface.
+Your buttocks may also be more pronounced when sat down, or you may have an unusually large arch in your lower back when laid on a hard surface.
 This can cause pain in the lumbar area that can be relieved with anti-inflammatory medication, or by wearing a back brace.

 Having such a severe curve in the lower back can be indicative of an over-rotated pelvis, increased tone in hip flexors, or even having weak abdominal muscles in comparison to extensors.
 These things can encourage the person’s lumbar to curve forwards too much and create a lordosis.
-Individuals with achondroplasia may also find that their spine has a lordosis because of their small stature.
+People with achondroplasia may also find that their spine has a lordosis because of their small stature.

-In turn, this may make the person stand or sit unevenly, with one shoulder lower than the other.
-It is clearer to identify a scoliosis when looking from behind as there could be twists in the person’s posture or a shoulder blade or hip that is sitting lower than the other.
+In turn, this may make you stand or sit unevenly, with one shoulder lower than the other.
+It is clearer to identify a scoliosis when looking from behind as there could be twists in your posture or a shoulder blade or hip that is sitting lower than the other.

 Scoliosis is most often associated with pelvic obliquity (a horizontally tilted pelvis), osteoporosis (decay of the vertebrae), or pelvic rotation (windsweeping).
 More extreme scoliosis can lead to compression of the person’s ribcage and internal organs, so it is important for doctors to monitor the curve.